FernandaIshida/mini-edge-api/README.md

 # Mini Edge API Platform

-A lightweight API built in Go that simulates an edge/gateway layer with in-memory caching, external API integration, and performance optimization.
+A lightweight Go API that simulates an edge/gateway layer with multi-layer caching (in-memory + external integration) and performance optimization.

 The project focuses on reducing latency, improving request efficiency, and simulating real-world API gateway behavior.